 The Early Years Foundation Stage (EYFS) framework supports an integrated approach to early learning and care.
 It gives all professionals a set of common principles and commitments to deliver quality early education and childcare experiences to all children.

 Reading is at the heart of learning in the EYFS and we use texts to bring topics and learning to life.
 We have created a list of quality texts and rhymes that the children will know well by the time they leave the foundation stage.
-These are listed below.
-These are linked to the Read Write Inc phonics scheme that we follow as a school.
+These are listed below and are linked to the Read Write Inc phonics scheme that we follow as a school.

 The children take part in weekly Forest school sessions and daily outdoor learning in our extensive outdoor learning environment.

 We also ensure that children have learning brought to life with real experiences whether that be through visitors to school or through visits out.
 Learning in EYFS is experiential and full of awe and wonder for the children.

 Parents are encouraged to support the curriculum within the Early Years through regular parent workshops, reading at home and home learning activities.

-St Matthew's use the scheme Read Write inc to teach children their sounds reading for reading and writing.
+St Matthew's uses the scheme Read Write inc to teach children their sounds for reading reading and writing.
 To find out more about Read Write inc please click the picture below or click on the phonics section of our website.
 Children start learning their sounds in the Summer term of Nursery and continue throughout the EYFS and into Key Stage 1.

-Here are some useful websites to support learning at home within the EYFS below or please speak to a member of staff if you have any questions about the curriculum.
+There are some useful websites to support learning at home within the EYFS below or please speak to a member of staff if you have any questions about the curriculum.